Frequently Asked Questions About Finding Help for Drug Abuse

 - You have become tolerant to the substance.
 (You need to take higher doses in order to achieve the desired effect and/or you experience less of a “buzz” or “high” when taking the same amount.

-- You have withdrawal symptoms when not using.
+- You have withdrawal effects or symptoms when not using.

 How do I help a loved one suffering from an addiction?